-It is understood that the planned project comprises the new construction of a Lion Convenience Store with associated parking and drive lanes located in Lee's Summit, Missouri.
-The structure will be a single story, concrete slab on grade building with structural steel or concrete masonry unit (CMU) construction.
-A canopy structure will cover the gas pumps.
-The proposed finish floor elevation was not available at the time of this report, however, CFS anticipates it will be similar to that of the existing grade.
+It is understood that the planned project comprises two (2) robotics lab building additions to the existing structures located on the north side of the existing tennis courts at Lee's Summit High School.
+One addition will be located on the north side of the east building, and the other addition will be located on the south side of the west building.
+The additions will be steel framed with concrete slab on grade construction.
+The proposed finish floor elevations were not available at the time of this exploration, however, CFS anticipates they will be similar to that of the existing buildings.
 Foundation loads are expected to be on the order of 100 kips for column footings and two (2) to three (3) kips per linear foot for continuous wall footings.

-CFS anticipates minimal cut and fill amounts, less than two (2) feet plus or minus, will be necessary to achieve the desired construction grade.
+CFS anticipates minimal cut and fill, less than two (2) feet plus or minus, will be necessary to achieve the desired construction grades.
 If any changes to the project occur, please notify CFS to allow for review of these changes and, if necessary, amend this report.